Comparative psychology: Species studied

 A wide variety of species have been studied by comparative psychologists.
 However, a small number have dominated the scene.
 Ivan Pavlov's early work used dogs; although they have been the subject of occasional studies, since then they have not figured prominently.
-Increasing interest in the study of abnormal animal behavior has led to a return to the study of most kinds of domestic animal.
+Increasing interest in the study of abnormal animal behavior has led to a return to the study of most kinds of domestic animals.
 Thorndike began his studies with cats, but American comparative psychologists quickly shifted to the more economical rat, which remained the almost invariable subject for the first half of the 20th century and continues to be used.

 Skinner introduced the use of pigeons, and they continue to be important in some fields.
 There has always been interest in studying various species of primate; important contributions to social and developmental psychology were made by Harry F. Harlow's studies of maternal deprivation in rhesus monkeys.
 Cross-fostering studies have shown similarities between human infants and infant chimpanzees.
 Kellogg and Kellogg (1933) aimed to look at heredity and environmental effects of young primates.
 They found that a cross-fostered chimpanzee named Gua was better at recognizing human smells and clothing and that the Kelloggs' infant (Donald) recognised humans better by their faces.
 The study ended nine months after it had begun, after the infant began to imitate the noises of Gua.